-Live Online Webinars: This class is only taught by an instructor, online, typically starting on the 2nd Wednesday evening of February each year, running from 7:00 p.m. to 10:00 p.m.
+Live Online Webinars: This class is only taught by an instructor, online, typically on Wednesday evenings, starting mid February each year, running from 7:00 p.m. to 10:00 p.m.
 MST.
 For the year 2021, the webinars will be starting on Wednesday, January 27th, 2021.
 Recorded sessions are available at any time.

 Recorded Sessions: Since all of the sessions are recorded it is possible to start at any time and run through the recorded webinars at your own pace.
 For 2 years from the date of purchase, you will be considered an "Active" student and will have access to all of the videos and live presentations to complete the class.
 You can reset the clock and retake the course for the cost of the materials package.